yoloroy/FigureRecognistionBySimpleMask/README.md

 # FigureRecognistionBySimpleMask
 Recognizes the shapes in the picture by the mask :art: -> :symbols:

+## :rocket:How to launch
+* Download this project and launch in IDE, kotlin jvm

 ## :iphone: Image
 <img src="https://github.com/yoloroy/FigureRecognistionBySimpleMask/blob/master/readmeRes/usageImage.gif" width="480" height="560">